 The Noise in our Numbers

-For the past twenty years, Mark Graban, author of the book Measures of Success: React Less, Lead Better, Improve More and senior advisor to the software company KaiNexus, has been paying attention to how companies and startups use and react to metrics.
+For over 20 years, Mark Graban, author of the book Measures of Success: React Less, Lead Better, Improve More and senior advisor to software company KaiNexus, has been paying attention to how companies and startups use and react to metrics.
 “Everybody’s got goals and objectives and targets and the action or reaction — or maybe overreaction — that occurs every time there’s an up and down in metrics,” he says, “people feel like they’re taking action, but it might not always be the right action.”

 Mark believes that it’s important for companies of all sizes — from startups to big corporations — to take a step back and evaluate how they look at metrics.
 It can be easy for a company to look at the numbers and react to every uptick, downturn or minor change — something Mark likes to call the “noise” in a metric.
 But he thinks it’s important for companies and individuals to determine whether or not that noise is a meaningful signal or just a standard fluctuation around an average that doesn’t need to be addressed.